planningalerts-scrapers/KingboroughCouncil/README.md

 # Local Development
 ## Prerequisites
 - Node 16 - BEWARE the old version, this is what's supported on morph.io.
 See `nvm` if you need to be able to switch between versions.
+    - OPTIONAL: The `./devcontainer` directory contains config for running a Node 16 Dev Container.
+See https://code.visualstudio.com/docs/devcontainers/containers
 - Visual Studio Code - Highly recommended as your editor for build in type checking.

 ## Getting Started